arnavbhattt/BLE-Integrated-WebApp/README.md

 ## **Getting Started**
 1. Clone or download the project to your local machine.
 2, Install the required Python packages by running `pip install -r requirements.txt`.
 3. Modify the CSV files in the subscribe.py file.
-Add the required CSV files to the project directory.
+Add/remove the required CSV files to the scripts folder in the project directory.

 ## **Project Structure**
 * subscribe.py: MQTT subscriber script that listens for EMG (Electromyography) data from the health monitoring device.